Summer Pals and Summer Quest (July TBA, 2021)

 Instructor: Susan Trotter, David Harrison Elementary, Springfield

-Instructor: Elicia Ligon, Phelps Center for Gifted Education - Scholars, Springfield
+Instructor: Elicia Ligon, Phelps Center for Gifted Education – WINGS, Springfield

-Instructor: Audra Uzzell, Phelps Center for Gifted Education - Scholars, Springfield
+Instructor: Audra Uzzell, Phelps Gifted Education – Scholars, Springfield

 A limited number of financial need scholarships are available.
 If you would like to be considered for a scholarship, you must enclose the following:

-- A $30 registration fee (refundable if no scholarship is awarded) is required to insure that registration for classes can be completed; AND
+3. A $30registration fee (refundable if no scholarship is awarded) is required to ensure that registration for classes can be completed; AND

 Scholarships are awarded solely on the basis of financial need.
 We encourage parents to contact local businesses, employers, schools, and civic organizations to help fund scholarships.
 Applications for scholarships must be received BEFORE April 15.
 All information is required.
 Incomplete applications will not be reviewed.